Sleep and Aging: A Comprehensive Guide

 • Seal windows and add insulation.

-• Use earplugs if they work for you.
+• Use earplugs for sleep if they work for you.

 • Regulate temperature, humidity, and airflow.
 Verified Source ScienceDirect One of the largest hubs for research studies and has published over 12 million different trusted resources.
 View source The body needs to be within a particular temperature range (typically between 65 and 70 degrees) to fall asleep easily and stay asleep, so the temperature of your bedroom is important.
 Also, some experts recommend increasing ventilation in the bedroom by opening a window, turning on a fan, and adjusting humidity as needed.
 Essentially, it all comes down to the sleeper’s comfort.